Wandalen/wretry.action/Readme.md

 Set time out in ms for entire step including all retries.
 By default actions sets no time out.

+### `retry_condition`

+Use any valid expression to decide the continuation of retries.
+If expression resolves to `false`, then the action interrupts retries.
+Default value is `true`.

 ### `github_token`

 A token to access private actions.
 Does not required for public actions.